-The problem of eliminating EDF-fm's utilization restrictions to obtain the first ever optimal boundary-limited semi-partitioned scheduling algorithm for SRT systems has stood open for eight years.
-Here, we close this problem by presenting EDF-os, which was obtained by devising several novel modifications to both the functioning of EDF-fm and the resulting tardiness analysis.
-Like EDF-fm, EDF-os consists of assignment and execution phases.
+EDF-os consists of assignment and execution phases, like EDF-fm.
 Its assignment phase is described by the procedure in Fig. 7.
 An assignment is produced in two steps: first, as many tasks as possible are assigned as fixed tasks, using a worst-fit decreasing bin-packing heuristic.
-Then, all remaining tasks are assigned (in decreasing utilization order) by considering each processor and remaining task in turn.
-Each task considered in this step is allocated non-zero shares from a succession of processors until the sum of its shares equals its utilization.
-Because the remaining tasks are considered in decreasing-utilization order, it is possible that such a task receives a non-zero share on only one processor, in which case it is a fixed task; otherwise, it is migrating.
+Then, all remaining tasks are assigned (in decreasing utilization order) as migrating tasks by considering each processor and remaining task in turn.
+Each such task is allocated non-zero shares from a succession of processors until the sum of its shares equals its utilization.
 Like the assignment procedure for EDF-fm, this procedure ensures that there are at most two migrating tasks with non-zero shares on any processor.

 However, a migrating task can now have non-zero shares on more than two processors.
 Note that we are no longer imposing any restrictions on task utilizations (other than that they be at most 1.0), so it is now possible that migrating tasks may be tardy.
-Note also that, because tasks are considered in decreasing utilization order, each processor must contain at least one fixed task with a utilization at least that of any migrating task.
+Note also that, because tasks are considered in decreasing utilization order, the utilization of any migrating task is no more than that of any fixed task.

-The same assignment scheme has been used by Sarkar et al. [29] in work on frame-based fair scheduling for rate-based task systems.
+The same assignment scheme has been used by Sarkar et al. [26] in work on frame-based fair scheduling for rate-based task systems.
 Specifically, this scheme is used in their work to determine the number of units of execution to allocate for each task in a frame (specified interval of time).

 In the execution phase, EDF-os works as follows.
 As in EDF-fm, each job executes on only one processor.
 On any processor, migrating tasks are statically prioritized over fixed ones, and fixed tasks are prioritized against each other using EDF (like in EDF-fm).
-Also, if a processor has two migrating tasks τ_i and τ{i+1} , assigned in this order, then τ_i is statically prioritized over τ{i+1} (this differs from EDF-fm).
+Also, if a processor has two migrating tasks τ_i and τ{i+1} , then τ_i is statically prioritized over τ{i+1} (this differs from EDF-fm).
 That is, a migrating task executes with highest priority on any processor that is not its first processor (recall Sec.
 2).
 Informally, this rule ensures that tardiness is "created" for a migrating task only on its first processor; on its other processors, one of its jobs will be tardy only if its predecessor job was also tardy.
-In fact, any such job assigned to a nonfirst processor will be scheduled as soon as it is eligible (i.e., released and its predecessor finished).
+In fact, any such job assigned to a non-first processor will be scheduled as soon as it is eligible (i.e., as soon as it has been released and its predecessor has finished).
 As we shall see in the tardiness bound proof in Sec.
-4, this very predictable execution behavior for "non-first-processor" jobs can be leveraged to derive a lateness bound for all migrating tasks, and in turn a tardiness bound for all fixed tasks.
+4, this very predictable execution behavior for "non-first-processor" jobs can be leveraged to derive a tardiness bound for all migrating tasks, and in turn all fixed tasks.

-Because a migrating task may execute on more than two processors in EDF-os, we use a slightly altered version of EDF-fm's Pfair-based job assignment policy.
-In particular, if a migrating task executes on n processors, then we conceptually manage n Pfair processes with total utilization 1.0, where each Pfair process corresponds to a processor P_k , as before.
-If, in a uniprocessor schedule of these n processes, the k^{th} process is allocated time slot t, then the t^{th} job of the migrating task is assigned to processor P_k .
+Because a migrating task may execute on more than two processors in EDF-os, we must use a slightly altered version of EDF-fm's Pfair-based job assignment policy.
+In particular, if a migrating task executes on n processors, then we conceptually manage n Pfair processes with utilizations that sum to 1.0, where each Pfair process corresponds to a processor, as before.
+If, in a schedule of these n processes on a single processor, the k^{th} process is allocated time slot t, then the t^{th} job of the migrating task is assigned to processor P_k .
 With this generalized assignment policy, Prop.
-1 still holds.
+1 continues to hold.